 Friday July 26, 5-7 p.m.

 Release and Short Presentation at 6 p.m.

-Join us for a truly unique happy hour featuring a live Monarch butterfly release from the newly renovated patio at Kansas City’s Monarch Bar.
-The bar menu features specialty cocktails inspired by seasonal migratory patterns of the Monarch butterfly created by Kansas City star bartender Brock Schulte.
-During this exclusive cocktail party, sip on a premium butterfly-themed cocktail and learn how to promote Monarch butterfly populations by offering the right host and nectar plants in your home garden or landscape.
+Join us for a truly unique happy hour featuring a live Monarch butterfly release from the terrace of The Monarch Bar (4808 Roanoke Parkway, Kansas City).
+The drink menu of this Kansas City-based, James Beard Award-Nominated cocktail bar and lounge is designed by star bartender Brock Schulte and features specialty creations inspired by the seasonal migratory pattern of the Monarch butterfly.
+During this exclusive event, sip on a premium butterfly-themed cocktail and learn how to promote Monarch butterfly populations by offering the right host and nectar plants in your home garden or landscape.

-COST: $35 (ticket includes one Monarch craft cocktail, bar nuts, a spectacular live butterfly release, a 15-minute presentation about Monarchs and a discussion of host plants, plus a donation to Powell Gardens)
+$35/adult (21 yrs. & older) – Ticket includes one Monarch craft cocktail, bar snacks, a spectacular live butterfly release, a 15-minute presentation about Monarchs and a discussion of host plants, plus a donation to Powell Gardens.

 Additional cocktails and bar snacks will be available for purchase.

 Join docent Betty Boyd in the Grand Hall of the Visitor Center for a walk through the Native Butterfly Habitat in the Heartland Harvest Garden.
 Learn about the life cycle of butterflies and what is needed to create a successful habitat for supporting varied phases of the butterfly life cycle.
 Following this tour, we hope you will be inspired to help sustain native butterfly habitats at home.
 Free with festival admission.